whatsapp

 What should I do if I’m struggling to show proof of income?

-You can use recent bank statements, rent payments, or trading records.
-You can also add a guarantor or joint applicant to support your case.
-If needed, we’ll guide you step by step and help you show lenders that you can afford the repayments.
+You can use recent bank statements, rent payment records, or trading accounts.
+Adding a guarantor or joint applicant can also support your case.
+We'll guide you through exactly what's needed.

 Do you need proof of income for car financing?

 Yes.
 Most lenders ask for proof of income from the last 3 to 6 months.
-This can include tax returns or business bank statements.
-We’ll tell you exactly what to prepare and help you submit it as part of your application.
+This can include tax returns, SA302 forms, or business bank statements.

 Will my repayments be higher if I have bad credit?

 In most cases, yes.
-If you have bad credit, lenders may charge a higher interest rate to cover the risk.
-But we can reduce that rate by including a guarantor with a good credit rating.
-We’ll explore all options to make sure your repayments stay manageable.
+Lenders may charge a higher interest rate to cover the risk.
+Including a guarantor with a strong credit rating can help reduce the rate offered and keep your repayments manageable.

 Do car lenders call your employer?

-If you're self-employed then no. Lenders check your income through documents instead.
+If you're self-employed, no. Lenders verify your income through documents rather than employer checks.

 Can a freelancer buy a car?

 Yes.
-Freelancers can apply for car finance in the UK.
 Lenders assess your application based on income, credit history, and financial stability — not your employment type.
+If your income varies, applying when your earnings look stable on paper improves your chances of getting a car finance deal that works for you.